Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     parsl.load(config)
     ```

-    1. Unlike the prior example, here `max_workers_per_node` is defining the maximum number of concurrent jobs in total and not the maximum number of jobs run per node.
+    1. Unlike the prior example, here `max_workers_per_node` is defining the maximum number of concurrent MPI jobs to run per allocation.

     2. This is recommended in the Parsl manual for jobs that spawn MPI processes.